jora450000/mvp-otus/README.md

 =======================================================================================================================================================================

-This project has cloned from https://github.com/niallthomson/microservices-demo.git and added here  Gitlab-CI script for build images and publish to docker registry microservices.
+This project has cloned from https://github.com/niallthomson/microservices-demo.git and added here  Gitlab-CI script for build images and publish to docker registry microservices and k3s-uo.sh for create new test k3s-based application watchn.

 gitlab runner is docker:dind.